FOR IMMEDIATE RELEASE

 Calcium montmorillonite has the unique property of extraordinary moisture retention -- qualities contributing to supreme balance.
 Limestone and calcium montmorillonite are the two most important soil constituents in the renowned French vineyards known to contribute to wine greatness, and without them wine inferiority.
 Do they exist in California?
 Almost nowhere.
 Not in Napa, nor Sonoma.
 Not in Santa Barbara.
 Limestone and calcium montmorillonite exist in the Carmody McKnight vineyards in abundance!

-It also has to be noted that in the Carmody McKnight vineyards there is a third component??? a backyard volcano??? volcanic intrusion, guaranteeing the most mineral abundant wine and the cleanest, purest varietal expression!
+It also has to be noted that in the Carmody McKnight vineyards there is a third component a backyard volcano, three of them -- rare volcanic intrusion, guaranteeing the most mineral abundant wine and the cleanest, purest varietal expression!

 Calcium Montmorillonite Clay :: A Miracle of Life